 The violin institute is an intensive experience.
 In daily classes, participants will focus on expanding their technical skills, musical knowledge, and artistry.
 Previous class topics have included:

 - Listening and thinking like other instruments, roles, and timbres

 - Sound production

-- Sound production and collaborative listening and exploration
+- Collaborative listening and exploration

-- One movement of a Mozart Concerto
+- One movement of a Mozart concerto

-- One movement from a contrasting work
+- One movement from a solo Bach partita or sonata

 Students are welcome to attend this one-week institute, and then continue on in the six-week orchestra summer program or the six-week advanced string quartet program, both of which immediately follow the one-week violin institute.

-Interlochen is also home to the Arts Academy boarding high school, which offers a violin major for grades 9-12, as well as a post-graduate year.
+Interlochen is also home to the Arts Academy boarding high school, which offers a violin performance major for grades 9-12, as well as a post-graduate year.